facelessuser/RegReplace/docs/usage.md

     //                   Variables are okay for non-literal searches and are done by escaping
     //                   the selection number \\1 etc.  Default value is "" (empty string)
     //     literal:      Boolean setting to define whether the find and replace is literal or not.
+    // literal_case:     Case sensitivity for literal searches.
+Default is true.
     //                   Default is false.
     //     greedy:       Boolean setting to define whether search is greedy or not.
 Default is true.
     //                   Default is False